[German: Die Vienna City Card – zahlt sie sich aus?]

 - If you’re walking or on a strict budget (like a student backpacker), then review the sums.

-If you’re just looking around, you might want to walk (many sights are very central) and buy the occasional standard public transport ticket (just over €2 per single journey) for visiting places of interest outside the city center.
+If you’re just looking around, you might want to travel on foot (many sights are very central) and buy the occasional standard public transport ticket (just over €2 per single journey) for visiting places of interest outside the city center.
 The Schönbrunn palace area, for example, is best reached with the subway.